-NOTE: The pins are designed so if they are inadvertently left in the assembly position, they will move to the operation position when the carriage is moved.
+NOTE: The pins are designed so if they are inadvertently left in the travel position, they will move to the operation position when the carriage is moved.

-2. Travel position.
-Secures the saw head to the bed frame during travel.
-Rotate the pin at the end of the sawmill so it is clear of the pin bracket.
-Be sure the pin engages the hole in the bed frame tube.
+- 1).
+Rotate the pin at the end of the sawmill so it is clear of the pin bracket. - 2).
+Be sure the pin engages the hole in the bed frame tube. - 3).
 The other pin should remain in the operation position to prevent the saw head from tilting.
+See FIG. 3-7.

-IMPORTANT!
-Before beginning saw carriage assembly, make sure both lock pins are in the assembly/disassembly position (lock pins seated in upper notches of pin rest brackets).
+NOTICE Before beginning saw carriage assembly, make sure both lock pins are in the operation position (lock pins seated in upper notches of pin rest brackets).

 - 3. To reposition pin, pull pin outward, rotate as desired, and release into proper position. - 4.
-Position the saw head carriage at the end of the bed frame assembly.

-1).
-Carefully slide the saw head carriage rollers onto the bed frame track.
+Position the saw head carriage at the end of the bed frame assembly. - 1).
+Carefully slide the saw head carriage rollers onto the bed frame track. - 2).

-- 2).
 Keep the carriage square to the bed to avoid putting the track rollers in a bind. - 5.
-Place both carriage lock pins in the operation position to secure carriage onto bed frame assembly. - 6.
-Locate the middle track cover and soak the felt wiper with Dexron III transmission fluid, 10W30 motor oil or 3-in-1 turbine oil. - 1).
+Place both carriage lock pins in the operation position to secure carriage onto bed frame assembly. - Locate the middle track cover and soak the felt wiper with Dexron III transmission fluid, 10W30 motor oil or 3-in-1 turbine oil. - 1).
 Remove the existing hex bolts and flat washers located on the inside of each track roller housing cover. - 2).
-Position the middle track cover between the two track roller housings so the opening in the cover is positioned over the feed rope pulleys. - 3).
+Position the middle track cover between the two track roller housings so the opening in the cover is positioned over the feed rope pulleys.

+- 3).
 Replace the two hex head bolts and flat washers. - 7.
 Install a slotted track scraper to each track roller housing with a 3/8" flat washer and 3/8-16 x 3/4" hex head bolt.